 There is an idea that we have “born leaders” floating around out there.
-What’s worse, we identify people as born leaders for the worst reasons: pedigree, education, looks, or attitude.
+Worse, we identify people as born leaders for the worst reasons: pedigree, education, looks, or attitude.

 I don’t buy it, and I never will.
 I believe all of us can lead.
 And leadership starts with mindset, vision, and humility.

 You know you are suited for leadership when you can control your mindset.
 Self-awareness of where you are is a significant asset for leaders.
 There are three critical areas for you to focus on to build a leadership mindset.

 Leaders act from faith.
 The faith that there is a goal in front of us that is worth achieving.
 The belief is that there is a vision in front of us that we can accomplish when we pull the team together.
 And when we arrive at that destination, it will be better for us, our team, our clients, and our stakeholders.